 According to the ideas put forth in the book, people who want to live the FIRE lifestyle should practice saving up to 70% of their annual income every single year.

 So, the lower that your annual expenses are, the easier it will be to save 30 times your annual expenses, and vice versa.
-Depending on your lifestyle, you may be easily able to do this especially if you have a higher annual income.
+Depending on your lifestyle, you may easily be able to do this.
+Especially if you have a higher annual income.

 According to this theory, if your annual living expenses are $25,000, you will need to have $750,000 saved to be financially free and to retire early.
 If your living expenses are $50,000, you will need to have $1.5 million saved.
-If your annual expenses are $100,000, you will need to have $3 million saved.

-The FIRE movement suggests saving 50% to 70% of your annual income.
+To keep it simple, the FIRE movement suggests saving 50% to 70% of your annual income.

 Thanks to compound interest, you can have your savings account grow every single year even if you stop adding money to it.

-So, for example, if you deposit $100,000 into a savings account, and your bank offers an interest rate of 2%, after one year, you would have $102,000.
-After two years, your account would be worth $104,040.
-You have earned $40 from compound interest.
+For example, if you deposit $100,000 into a savings account and your bank offers an interest rate of 2%, after one year, you would have $102,000.
+If you do not add any additional money to your account, thanks to compound interest, after two years, your account will be worth $104,040.

 Banks and financial institutions offer interest as an incentive for customers to keep their money in the bank account.
 Banks then lend out this money to people and companies who are looking for loans.